inngest/nix-starter-pack/README.md

 etc.

-The default `flake.nix` can be used as is if you just want to bare minimum.
+The default `flake.nix` can be used as is if you just want the bare minimum.

-*NOTE*
+It's pre-configured with some useful tools that can help with day to day work.

+**NOTE**

 This guide is meant for macOS users considering we default to macOS laptops.
 Linux users should reference the NixOS guides.